sarahschwartz/double-zero/docs/step-by-step-guide.md

 - 8545

 Now we need to create the ecosystem.

-Also, it’s good to avoid using the default chain id.
-For this example we are going to use `54678` .
+Move into a folder where you want to create the ecocsystem folder.
+Then run the `ecosystem create` command below.

 ```sh
 zkstack ecosystem create
 ```

-Use the answers below:
+Use the answers below to answer the prompts:

 ```txt
 ◇  What do you want to name the ecosystem?